Canop/bet/README.md

 It can then be evaluated with the `eval` function which takes as parameters

 * a function which gives a value to an atom
-* a function which, given an operator and two values, gives a new value
+* a function which, given an operator and one or two values, gives a new value

 Normal evaluation order is left to right but is modified with parenthesis.